tyler-frazier/agent_based_modeling/src/schedule.md

 - Monday:
 	- Project 2: generating synthetic populations
 		- obtain [DHS data](https://dhsprogram.com/data/available-datasets.cfm), select a standard DHS survey dataset
-		- register with DHS and login, create a new project, request access to DHS data for your selected study area, provide a description of your research
+		- register with DHS and login, create a new project, request access to DHS data for your selected study area, provide a description of your research (study) area
+		- Post your study description, including your research question, research design and data analysis plan to your GitHub page and link it to you index.
+The study description should be more than 300 but not less than 2500 characters in length.
 		- import DHS data to RStudio
 		- generate synthetic households for your research area
 - Wednesday: